open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

 |

+Note that we'll keep the processor type for the Rate Viewer plugin as a :code:`SINK` (line 65), since it won't modify the underlying data at all.
+However, Visualizer plugins can also be Sources (if they generate data) or Filters (if they modify data).

-Next, rename the :code:`VisualizerPlugin.cpp` & :code:`VisualizerPlugin.h` files to :code:`RateViewer.cpp` and :code:`RateViewer.h`, and find and replace the **VisualizerPlugin** class name with **RateViewer** everywhere in the .cpp and .h files.
+Next, rename the :code:`VisualizerPlugin.cpp` & :code:`VisualizerPlugin.h` files to :code:`RateViewer.cpp` and :code:`RateViewer.h`, and find and replace all instances of the **VisualizerPlugin** class name to **RateViewer** in the .cpp and .h files.
 Do the same with :code:`VisualizerPluginEditor.cpp`, :code:`VisualizerPluginEditor.h`, :code:`VisualizerPluginCanvas.cpp`, and :code:`VisualizerPluginCanvas.h`.

+Next, change the "display name" of the plugin on line 30 of :code:`RateViewer.h` from :code:`Visualizer` to :code:`Rate Viewer`.

-Also, don't forget to update the include inside :code:`OpenEphysLib.cpp` from :code:`#include "VisualizerPlugin.h"` to :code:`#include "RateViewer.h"`.
+Finally, update the include inside :code:`OpenEphysLib.cpp` from :code:`#include "VisualizerPlugin.h"` to :code:`#include "RateViewer.h"`.

 Compiling your plugin
 ########################

 At this point, you should be able to compile your plugin and load it into the GUI.
-We advise you to compile and test the plugin every time you make changes, so that it is easier for you to identify what changes broke the code, if it happens.
+We advise you to compile and test the plugin every time you make changes, so that it is easier for you to identify what changes caused crashes, if they happen.

 To compile the plugin, please follow the OS-specific instructions described on the :ref:`compiling plugins <compilingplugins>` page.